 Lasers are often advertised as cutting-edge technology.
 In contrast to injectibles, no chemicals are introduced into the body.
 Thus lasers carry little risk of medication side effects.
 Unlike keloid scar removal surgery, they are non-invasive and hence have less risk of aggravating the keloid.

 The effectiveness of lasers for keloid scar removal ultimately depends on the type of laser used.
 Lasers exert their effects on us depending on variables such as wavelength, pulse duration, intensity, and power.
-Many types of lasers have been trialed for keloid scar removal with varying degrees of efficacy.
+Many types of lasers have been trialled for keloid scar removal with varying degrees of efficacy.

 The most basic method of using lasers to treat keloid scars involves using ablative lasers to vaporize the keloid.
 Laser wavelengths that are strongly absorbed by the water in human cells are ideal for this purpose.
 Examples of such lasers include Erbium-YAG and carbon dioxide (CO2) lasers.